AluruRavindraBabu/-CCP-Data-Engineer---preparation/README.md

 # -CCP-Data-Engineer---preparation
-Self preparatory material -- ( Do not test on your production environment until you test... :) )
+Self preparatory material -- ( These solutions tested on 4 node Hortonwork cluster on my laptop.
+Do not test on your production environment until you test... :) )

 Syllabus for the exam..